jsntv200/redant-home/_posts/2009-07-13-new-work-beautyheaven-update.md

 keywords: beautyheaven ruby on rails
 image_small: "/assets/uploads/2009/beautyheaven-small.png"
 image: "/assets/uploads/2009/beautyheaven-redesigned-home-page.png"
-excerpt-short: The latest release of Beauty Heaven is part of a number of changes that we've been making to the site to improve functionality and performance - faster, higher and that sort of stuff.
+excerpt_short: The latest release of Beauty Heaven is part of a number of changes that we've been making to the site to improve functionality and performance - faster, higher and that sort of stuff.
-excerpt-long: One of our long-term client, Beauty Heaven, has let us make some snazzy new updates to their super popular website.
+excerpt_long: One of our long-term client, Beauty Heaven, has let us make some snazzy new updates to their super popular website.
 Think faster, higher and that sort of stuff.
 tags: []
 time: ''
-redirect_from: []
+redirect_from:
 date_published: ! ' 2009-07-13'
 publisher: Red Ant
 updated_at: 2009-07-13